poise/halite/README.md

 If you are using something that integrates with Berkshelf like Test-Kitchen or ChefSpec, this is all you need to do.
-You could use `berks upload` to push a converted copy of all cookbooks to a Chef Server, though running prerelease code in production should be done with great care.
+You could use `berks upload` to push a converted copy of all cookbooks to a Chef Server, though running pre-release code in production should be done with great care.

 ## License